 - Nutritionists and diabetes educators

-- Comprehensive support services – Two robust diabetes education programs, both recognized by the American Diabetes Association
+- Comprehensive support services – A robust diabetes education program at Menorah Medical Center recognized by the American Diabetes Association

 - Access to advanced technology and the latest treatments – Including continuous glucose monitors